Aenice/STM32-446RE-ST7735S-Driver/README.md

 * 📝 Text rendering with **5x7 font**
 * 🔍 Text scaling
 * ↔️ Custom text spacing
+* 🖼️ Image rendering support with configurable position and size
 * ▫️ Rectangle drawing and filling
 * ⚪ Circle drawing and filling
 * 🥚 Ellipse drawing and filling